 The school has within its recruitment policy a commitment to establishing and following safer recruitment procedures.
-The policy is in line with the guidance contained within the document KCSIE
+The policy is in line with the guidance contained within the document KCSIE 2023.

 The school's procedures include the training in safer recruitment for key personnel involved in advertising, interviewing and recruitment.
-HR Department staff will consider whether it is appropriate to undertake an online search as part of their due diligence on the shortlisted candidates (KCSIE 2022, Para 220.
+HR Department staff may undertake an online search as part of their due diligence on the shortlisted candidates (KCSIE 2023, para 221) and candidates will be informed.
 Before taking up a post, all staff and volunteers are required to submit to an enhanced DBS check and also a check on the Children's Barred List and DfE Prohibited List.